j-d-b/SPACECAT/README.md

 Press `r` to restart a given level.

+Close the game/window with the `esc` key.

-*Note*: crouching while in the air allows the cat to lift its feet a bit higher, and reach platforms otherwise unreachable, if well timed.
+*Note: crouching while in the air allows the cat to lift its feet a bit higher, and reach platforms otherwise unreachable, if well timed.*

+#### Platforms
 There are three types of platforms: `hardbottom`, `softbottom`, and `spike`.

 The cat can jump through `softbottom` platforms from below, but not `hardbottom`.

 `spikes` cause you to lose a life for every frame you are touching them.

+#### Cannons
 `cannons` will shoot at the cat from any distance when he enters their line of sight; from one projectile hit, you will lose one life; *remaining lives are displayed in the top left*.

-Close the game/window with the escape key.

 **Good luck out there!**